awslabs/aws-cloudfront-extensions/function/js/add-security-headers/README.md

 # Add Security Headers by CloudFront Function

 The client-side security features are usually enabled and configured by HTTP response headers sent by a web server.
-However, a web server may not include all of the desired security headers in responses sent to your clients.
+However, a web server may not include all the desired security headers in responses sent to your clients.
 This CloudFront Function will add several response headers to enable web browsers security features.

 You can use https://observatory.mozilla.org/ and scan the CloudFront distribution for security vulnerabilities.